Cecil Woodham-Smith: Career

 Cecil Woodham-Smith was appointed CBE in 1960.
 She received honorary doctorates from the National University of Ireland in 1964 and the University of St Andrews in 1965.
-She also became an honorary fellow of St Hilda's College (her alma mater) in 1967.
+In November 1965 she delivered the RCP's Lloyd Roberts Lecture.
+She became an honorary fellow of St Hilda's College (her alma mater) in 1967.

 Alan Bennett wrote of her:Cecil was a frail woman with a tiny bird-like skull, looking more like Elizabeth I (in later life) than Edith Sitwell ever did (and minus her sheet metal earrings).
 Irish, she had a Firbankian wit and a lovely turn of phrase.
 ‘Do you know the Atlantic at all?’ she once asked me and I put the line into Habeas Corpus and got a big laugh on it.
 From a grand Irish family she was quite snobbish; talking of someone she said: ‘Then he married a Mitford … but that’s a stage everybody goes through.’
 Even the most ordinary remark would be given her own particular twist and she could be quite camp.
 Conversation had once turned, as conversations will, to fork-lift trucks.
 Feeling that industrial machinery might be remote from Cecil’s sphere of interest I said: ‘Do you know what a fork-lift truck is?’
 She looked at me in her best Annie Walker manner.
 ‘I do.
 To my cost.’